trickstersio/tricksters.io/README.md

 3. Install dependencies

     ```bash
-    npm install --production
+    yarn install --production
     ```

 4. Start local copy in `production` mode

     ```bash
-    npm start
+    yarn start
     ```

     Application uses port 3000 by default.
-To use another port, you can run `npm start -- -p <your port here>`.
+To use another port, you can run `yarn start -- -p <your port here>`.

-    Application is ready on [`http://localhost:3000`](http://localhost:3000).
+    Now application is ready on [`http://localhost:3000`](http://localhost:3000).

 ## Development

-1. Install all dependencies with `npm install`.
+1. Install all dependencies with `yarn install`.

-2. Run dev server with `npm run dev` or `npm run dev -- -p <your port here>`.
+2. Run dev server with `yarn dev` or `yarn dev -- -p <your port here>`.

-    Application is ready on [`http://localhost:3000`](http://localhost:3000).
+    Now application is ready on [`http://localhost:3000`](http://localhost:3000).